nalwayv/bitesofpy/README.md

 #
+- [ ] 237.
+Get the dates Ninja belts were earned
+- [ ] 236.
+User experience matters!
+Suggest matching files
+- [ ] 235.
+Which Bite has the fastest tests?
 - [x] 234.
 Capitalize sentences
 - [ ] 233.
 Make a zipfile of the latest log files
 - [ ] 232.
 Analyze gold prices